 What is Children’s Minnesota doing during Eid al-Fitr?

-As Eid is approaching, we’ve added books about Ramadan and Eid to be handed out during the rounds as small Eid gifts for the kids.
+In recognition of Eid, Children’s Minnesota has added books about Ramadan and Eid to be handed out during the rounds as small Eid gifts for the kids.
+In addition, Child Life specialists will also be handing out gifts to recognize Eid as well.